Kelsy-Dev/Group-project/README.md

 The designs are in JPG static format.
 Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.

-If you would like the design files (we provide Sketch & Figma versions) to inspect the design in more detail, you can [subscribe as a PRO member](https://www.frontendmentor.io/pro).

 You will find all the required assets in the `/images` folder.
 The assets are already optimized.